Associate Degree Nursing (A.D.N.) Admission Information

-- visual acuity, such as is needed in the preparation and administration of medications and for the observation required for patient assessment and nursing care;
+- Visual acuity such as needed in the accurate preparation and administration of medications and for the observation necessary for client assessment and nursing care.

-- communication skills (speech, reading, writing) to interact with individuals and to communicate their needs promptly and effectively, as may be necessary in the individual’s interest; and,
+- Communication skills (speech, reading, writing) to interact with individuals and to communicate their needs promptly and effectively, as may be necessary in the individual’s interest.

 - Email: email@example.com

 - Physical Address: 622 S. First Street (however, the front of the building is facing 2nd Street)